openfl/OpenFLDevelopersGuide/using-the-drawing-api/drawing-lines-and-curves.md

 **Defining line and fill styles**

 To draw with the graphics property of a Shape, Sprite, or MovieClip instance, you must first define the style (line size and color, fill color) to use when drawing.
-Just like when you use the drawing tools in Adobe® Flash® Professional or another drawing application, when you’re using ActionScript to draw you can draw with or without a stroke, and with or without a fill color.
+Just like when you use the drawing tools in Adobe® Flash® Professional or another drawing application, when you’re using Haxe to draw you can draw with or without a stroke, and with or without a fill color.
 You specify the appearance of the stroke using the lineStyle() or lineGradientStyle() method.
 To create a solid line, use the lineStyle() method.
 When calling this method, the most common values you’ll specify are the first three parameters: line thickness, color, and alpha.
 For example, this line of code tells the Shape named myShape to draw lines that are 2 pixels thick, red (0x990000), and 75% opaque:

 myShape.graphics.lineStyle(2, 0x990000, .75);

 The default value for the alpha parameter is 1.0 (100%), so you can leave that parameter off if you want a completely opaque line.
-The lineStyle() method also accepts two additional parameters for pixel hinting and scale mode; for more information about using those parameters see the description of the Graphics.lineStyle() method in the [ActionScript 3.0 Reference for the Adobe Flash Platform](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/display/Graphics.html#lineStyle()).
+The lineStyle() method also accepts two additional parameters for pixel hinting and scale mode; for more information about using those parameters see the description of the Graphics.lineStyle() method in the [Haxe Reference for the Adobe Flash Platform](http://help.adobe.com/en_US/FlashPlatform/reference/Haxe/3/flash/display/Graphics.html#lineStyle()).

 To create a gradient line, use the lineGradientStyle() method.
 This method is described in